AI4Finance-Foundation/FinGPT/README.md

 More data and demos can be found in [FinNLP](https://github.com/AI4Finance-Foundation/FinNLP)

-**Disclaimer: Nothing herein is financial advice, and NOT a recommendation to trade real money.
+**Disclaimer: We are sharing codes for academic purpose udner the MIT education license.
+Nothing herein is financial advice, and NOT a recommendation to trade real money.
 Please use common sense and always first consult a professional before trading or investing.**

 ## ChatGPT at AI4Finance